rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/309_user-management.md

    An org admin can view users in any state.
 Non-admins cannot view the users in invited state.
    {{%/notice%}}

-   3. To remove users:
+3. To delete users:

-      1. Under **Actions**, click **Remove** against the user that you want to remove.
+   1. Under **Actions**, click **Remove** against the user you want to remove.
 A confirmation page appears.
    2. Click **Confirm**.
       The user is removed from the organization.

    {{%notice note%}}
    - If the deleted user is a project admin, then the ownership of that project will be transferred to the organization admin.
    - If the user is a part of one or more projects/groups, they will be removed from all those projects/groups.
    {{%/notice %}}

 ## Adding or Removing Users from a Project